 Labour market flow statistics in the EU

 This article gives an overview of developments in Labour Market Flow statistics in the majority of European Union (EU) Member States.
 Labour market flows show the movements of individuals between employment, unemployment and economic inactivity.
 They help to understand and interpret changes in the levels of labour market indicators based on the EU-Labour Force Survey (LFS).
-Eurostat publishes quarter-on-quarter flows for all Member States with the exception of Belgium and Germany.
-Quarterly data is available starting with the transition between the first and the third quarter of 2010 .
+Eurostat publishes quarter-on-quarter flows for all Member States with the exception of Germany.
+Quarterly data is available starting with the transition between the second and the third quarter of 2010 .

 Labour market flows in %: understanding transition probabilities